apache/spark/docs/howto/operator.rst

 """""""""

-The following examples of OS environment variables show how you can build function name to use in the operator and build default args to pass them to multiple tasks:
+The following examples of OS environment variables show how you can build function name to use in the operator:

 .. literalinclude:: ../../airflow/contrib/example_dags/example_gcp_function_delete.py
     :language: python